amundlindstol/inf226-2018-oblig1/README.md

  - Tables can be made either through JDBC or the command line utility sqlite3.

 Make changes so that this is the KeyedStorage used by Server.

+Note: To store the messages in a database you can immitate the linked list structure by having each message contain a *back-reference to the previous message*, and then store the latest message id as a field in the user table.

 ## Exercise 5: Using TLS (2 points)